 Breastfed versus Formula-fed Infants

-Research has shown that the growth patterns of breastfed infants differ from those of formula-fed infants.
-Generally, breastfed infants grow more quickly in the first two months.
-Their growth is not as fast at three to four months and it continues to become less rapid for up to twelve months.
+Research has shown that the growth patterns of breastfed infants differ from those of formula fed infants.
+Generally, formula fed infants gain weight slower in the first three months and then more rapidly after about three months.